Detroit Lions have offensive line injury concerns as they come to Seattle for playoff against Seahawks Saturday

 Prosise has been sidelined since Nov.
 20 with a shoulder injury and McDaniel is out with a concussion suffered last Sunday at San Francisco.
 Prosise may practice next week with an eye to playing at Atlanta next Saturday if Seattle beats the Lions to advance.

-More intriguing is the status of two Detroit offensive lineman — center Travis Swanson and right tackle Riley Reiff.

-Swanson, the team’s regular starter, has missed the last four games with a concussion.
-But he was able to participate on a limited basis in practice this week and is listed as questionable.
-That’s regarded by some as optimistic that he might be able to play.
-Rookie Graham Glasgow, a third-round pick, has been starting at center in place of Swanson and would likely do so again.
+The Lions initially listed Swanson as questionable on Friday’s injury report then later in the afternoon downgraded Swanson to out.
+That likely means rookie Graham Glasgow, a third-round pick who has been starting at center in place of Swanson, will start against Seattle.
+Swanson, a third-year player, started all 12 games this season before suffering a concussion.

-Reiff missed last week’s game against Green Bay with a hip injury but also was a limited participant this week in practice and is questionable for Saturday.
+Detroit is also waiting to see if right tackle Riley Reiff will be able to play.
+Reiff missed last week’s game against Green Bay with a hip injury but was a limited participant this week in practice and was questionable for Saturday.
 If Reiff can’t play then Cornelius Lucas, a third-year player with six career starts — but none this season — would likely get the start.

+Lucas is essentially the Lions’ third-team tackle and has played just 41 snaps this season.
+Reiff started 14 games this season.
+Corey Robinson, who had been the primary backup at tackle, was placed on Injured Reserve this week with a foot injury suffered Sunday against the Packers.

 Detroit also listed linebacker DeAndre Levy (knee) and receiver Andre Roberts (shoulder) as questionable.
 But each is expected to play.